dhruvitpokharna/EffinMusic/README.md

 </p>

-## i made this to make it work how i liked it
+i made this to make it work how i liked it, not taking any more requests i started this with aim of making it fully stable and it is very stable now
-## not taking anymore requests

 ## 🆕 Material You Design Music Player for Android music lovers